nathaniel-heatwole/Terrorism_risk_management/README.md

 • Generates damage distributions and "standard risk estimate" (expected value of damages)

-• Discusses implications of cost-effectiveness results for risk management and policy
+• Cost-effectiveness results and implications for risk management and policy

 TOOLS USED